thomasteplick/fordfulkersonmaxflow/README.md

 is employed to find the shortest augmenting paths.
 The resulting flow is displayed by clicking on the Flows link.
 A plot of the flow network is diplayed on the left, with green edges carrying flow and red edges carrying no flow.
 The tables on the right side show the amount of flow in each v-w edge, where v and w are the edge vertices.
 By selecting the Capacities link, the Capacity tables are displayed allowing you to change the edge capacities and calculate a new max flow.
+The tables have entries "v-w, n", where v and w are the edge vertices and n is the flow.
+The source vertex is zero (0), the sink vertex is n * m - 1.
+The network vertices are ordered row-wise, with the first row numbered 1, 2, ..., m, the second row numbered m+1, m+2, ..., 2 * m.
+The last vertex in the network is n * m.

 ![image](https://user-images.githubusercontent.com/117768679/227620601-0aa29927-ba10-401d-9370-0822f2f096ac.png)
 ![image](https://user-images.githubusercontent.com/117768679/227620363-8333452b-6642-4d57-b648-4bf64135622c.png)